-Portions of this research have been presented at Harvard University, Presidency University, the Annual South Asia Conference at the University of Wisconsin-Madison, the American Society for Environmental History's Annual Conference, Brown University, Duke University, the Environmental History Conference at Yale University, the Abu Dhabi Institute, the New School for Social Research, and New York University's South Asia Center.
+This project draws from recently released and rare archives in India, the United Kingdom, and the United States in Bangla and English, including regional court records, private company papers, geological surveys, the land registers of coal landholders, trade union newspapers, and the personal manuscript collections of Indian bureaucrats, economists, and scientists.
+Portions of this work have been presented at Yale University, Ashoka University, Columbia University, the New York Center for Global Asia, Harvard University, Presidency University, the Annual South Asia Conference at the University of Wisconsin-Madison, the American Society for Environmental History's Annual Conference, Brown University, Duke University, the Abu Dhabi Institute, the New School for Social Research, and New York University's South Asia Center.